anaan06/DUAL-CORE/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [e.g. ChatGPT]

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
+- Example: "AI helped us find the most efficient way to connect and use our components."
-- Example: "Debugging assistance for async functions"
+- Example: "For circuit Debugging assistance "
 - Example: "Code review and optimization suggestions"

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- 1. Check if this circuit setup will correctly charge the capacitor from the piezo discs.”
+- "Suggest ways to reduce energy loss in the connections and diodes"

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** [Approximately 30%]

 **Human Contributions:**
 - Architecture design and planning